 In Safari, you can use either the mobile or the desktop version of a website on your iPad.
 If you want to switch to whichever it is you're not currently using, tap the AA icon in the URL bar for a menu.
-Tap Request Mobile/Desktop Site devices connect, sharing screen space between your Mac and your iPad.
+Tap Request Mobile/Desktop Site.